 While homeowner’s insurance provides important financial protection for property owners, all policies contain exclusions and limitations that define the extent of the protection provided.
 In broad terms, homeowner’s insurance policies provide two types of coverage: (1) coverage for the repair or replacement of property caused by covered perils and (2) personal liability coverage if others are injured on your property.
-All policyholders should discuss the protection they need with their insurance agent and read their policy carefully.
+All policyholders should discuss the protection they need with their insurance agent or broker and read their policy carefully.
 This blog post provides some common exclusions and situations that might not be covered.
-Part I of the blog focuses on exclusions related to property damage, and Part II focuses on common exceptions under the liability portion of homeowner’s policies.

 Property Damage Exclusions

-Some common exceptions to claims for damage to your home and personal property located at your home include:
+Some common exclusions to claims for damage to your home and personal property located at your home include:

 Losses caused by intentional acts of an insured will be excluded.
 While losses that result from negligence may be covered, a policyholder’s failure to properly look after the property may limit or effect coverage.
 For example, damage caused by freezing pipes that leak may be excluded if the policyholder does not use “best efforts” to keep the pipes heated or to drain liquids.